Local Nikkei Community Scholarships

 - Part of the application is missing.

-- All paperwork needs to be completed: application form, SAT/ACT scores, official transcript, one essay and one short answer and one letter of recommendation
+- All paperwork needs to be completed: application form, SAT/ACT scores, official transcript, three essays and one letter of recommendation

 Local Scholarships Offered (may not be given annually)